khoab/b_printf/README.md

 This project aim to getting familar with C, know how to va_arg, va_start, ... and the most important thing is create my own version of printf to use while I'm studying @ 42SiliconValley.

 <b>What is my printf name?</b>
-I will call my printf is b_printf from for the whole project.
+<br />I will call my printf is b_printf from for the whole project.

 <b>What can b_printf does?</b>
-For now, dummy_printf only handle "scdipoux" case.
+<br />For now, b_printf only handle "scdipoux" case.
 All the other case and feature couldn't be handle on purpose.

-<b> What can
+<b> What is some Norme for my b_printf?</b>
+<br /><b>1></b> Each function is limited @ 25 lines/ft (Not include function declaration and open-close bracket.
+<br /><b>2></b> Maximum is 5 function/file.
+No more than 5 function will be accepted.
+<br /><b>3></b> Only: While-loop, If-Else if/else statement will be accepted.
+All of the other condition or loop is terminated.
+<br /><b>4></b> Only allow to use: <stdarg.h>, and those function: write, malloc, free.
+All the other lib or function that not declare is terminated.
+If you want to use any function other than these, write it your own and add it to your own Libft.
 ## Compiling

 Make sure to edit the `Makefile` to point to